arnbme/nyckelharpa/README.md

 Create and save a Modefix profile

 3. Forced arming does not occur<br />
 A user reported the Snapshot app somehow interfered with Nyclelharpa's forced arming, and removing or disabling Snapshot fixed the issue.
-This does not make sense to me, merely reporting what i was told by the user.
+This does not make sense to me, merely reporting what I was told by the user.

 [:arrow_up_small: Back to top](#top)
 <a name="uninstall"></a>